bitoffdev/algorithmic-musician/_posts/2015-11-09-calculating-c0.markdown

 date:   2015-11-09 12:06:46
 ---

-If you read my original post on tuning frequencies, you will see this line in my code:
+If you read my original post on tuning frequencies, you will see this portion of my code:

+{% highlight python %}
 # based off an instrument tuned to A4 == 440 Hz
 C0 = 16.35
+{% endhighlight %}

 I originally set the frequency of the lowest octave C to 16.35 based on a chart online.
-Recently, I decided to make sure this constant is was precise as possible.
-So, I decided to calculate it my self.
+Recently, I decided to make sure this constant was precise as possible.
+I decided to calculate it my self.
 Based on A4 having a frequency of 440 Hz, I created the following equation:

 []({{ site.baseurl }}/images/c0-calculation.png)